nearform/ag-grid-url-sync/README.md

 ## Grouped Serialization

-**New in v0.3.0**: Grouped serialization provides an alternative to individual URL parameters by packaging all filters into a single URL parameter.
+Grouped serialization provides an alternative to individual URL parameters by packaging all filters into a single URL parameter.
 This is particularly useful for applications with many filters or when you need more compact URLs.

 ### Why Use Grouped Serialization?